 Copies of educational psychologists' reports, résumés of reports and other information relating to SEN are kept in individual pupil files in the SSSD.
-In addition copies of full educational psychologists' reports are sent to the relevant HsM for each pupil.
+In addition, copies of full educational psychologists' reports are sent to the relevant HsM for each pupil.

-The SSSD has a dedicated area within the College network for confidential access to information on pupils with SEN. The information on a pupil's known specific need is made available in summary form to all teaching staff documenting a learning profile and implications for teaching and learning.
+The SSSD has a dedicated area within the College network for confidential access to information on pupils with SEN. The information on a pupil's known specific need is made available in summary form to all teaching staff documenting a learning profile and implications for teaching and learning (this includes identification, exam access arrangements, strengths, identified weaknesses, impacts, and strategies and recommendations).

-SSSD acts to improve awareness and understanding of SEN. SSSD staff is available to attend subject department meetings in order to disseminate information raising awareness of SEN matters, and to discuss the teaching and learning of pupils with SEN, thus enabling any general issues to be raised by either subject departments or SSSD teachers.
+SSSD acts to improve awareness and understanding of SEN. SSSD staff are available to attend subject department meetings in order to disseminate information raising awareness of SEN matters, and to discuss the teaching and learning of pupils with SEN, thus enabling any general issues to be raised by either subject departments or SSSD teachers.
 The Head of SSSD attends the Head of Department meetings to contribute to discussion in the College's whole-school approach to pupils with SEN and sits on the Strategic Academic Committee as well as the Pupil Welfare Committee.
 All new staff, teaching and otherwise, attend the SEN training session held by the Head of SSSD as part of the Staff Induction Programme, and are given clear information on where and how to access information on pupils with SEN and on disability matters.
 College whole-staff inset includes sessions on disability.
 There is regular liaison with the SEN Representative from the College's governing body.
 All staff are reminded of those pupils on the SEN Register, or being taught by the SSSD, and sources of information prior to each parent consultation meeting.

 Information on the role of the Support and Study Skills Department is included in the Parents' Handbook.
-When pupils with SEN leave the College, all appropriate information on support and access needs is transferred, on request, to known receiving schools and from higher educational institutions, with permission from parents/guardians or ex-pupils over 18.
+When pupils with SEN leave the College, all appropriate information on support and access needs is transferred, on request, to the pupil.
 Pupils with SEN files are securely archived in SSSD for seven years.